bretmullinix/openshift-idm-cluster-on-aws/part4-aws-ec2-instances/readme.md

-# Create or Destroy EC2 Instances on AWS
+# Create, Delete, Start, and Stop EC2 Instances on AWS with Useful Output

-Last updated: 09.25.2020
+Last updated: 10.09.2020

 ## Purpose